xubiod/gml-scripts/README.md

 # GML Scripts by [@xubiod](https://twitter.com/Xubiod)

-Go to the [GitHub wiki](https://github.com/xubiod/gml-scripts/wiki) for more infomation about each script.
+Go to the [GitHub wiki](https://github.com/xubiod/gml-scripts/wiki) for more information about each script.

 Click on "View in GitHub" to check out the scripts!